 At Wexford Rape Crisis we offer a counselling service to adolescents of all sexual and gender identities.
-Any young person, from the age of 12 upwards, who have been affected in any way by domestic, sexual or gender-based violence can be referred to our counselling service.
+Any young person, from the age of 12 upwards, who has been affected in any way by domestic, sexual or gender-based violence can be referred to our counselling service.
 We also offer therapeutic support to the young person’s family/carers.

 Adolescent Counselling FAQs:

 What is adolescent counselling?

 Adolescent counselling is similar to adult counselling however the biggest difference is that your counsellor will have special training and experience of working with young people.
-Also, before your first counselling session, your counsellor will meet with your parent(s)/legal guardian(s) to obtain their written consent for you to have counselling in our service.
+Also, before your first counselling session, your counsellor will meet with your parent(s)/legal guardian(s) to obtain their written consent for you to have counselling with our service.

-The counselling relationship provides a confidential space for adolescents to speak about difficulties they are experiencing because of things that have happened in their life (either recently or when they were much younger).
+The counselling relationship provides a confidential space for adolescents to speak about difficulties they are experiencing because of things that have happened in their life (either recently or when they were younger).
 It can be a great relief to share your worries, fears and difficulties with a person who acknowledges your feelings and can help you work through them.
 By talking to a counsellor, it can help you gain a better understanding of your emotions and help you discover new ways of coping.
-Your counsellor may suggest creative ways of working together with such as using art materials or sand, some people like this and others just prefer to talk during counselling sessions – you and your therapist will figure out what way of working suits you best.
+Your counsellor may suggest creative ways of working together such as using art materials or sand, some people like this and others just prefer to talk during counselling sessions – you and your therapist will figure out which way of working suits you best.

 Counselling normally happens weekly, some young people come to counselling for just a few weeks and for others it might be months or even longer.
 Counselling works best when you get on with and trust your counsellor.
 It may take a while to feel comfortable talking to your counsellor, but this is perfectly normal.